 Listed is descending order by year published.

-Witt WP, Wisk LE, Cheng ER, Mandell K, Chatterjee D, Wakeel F, Godecker AL, Zarak D. Determinants of Cesarean Delivery in the US: A Lifecourse Approach.
-Matern Child Health J. 2014 Apr 26.
-[Epub ahead of print] PubMed PMID: 24770955.
+Witt WP, Wisk LE, Cheng ER, Mandell K, Chatterjee D, Wakeel F, Godecker AL, Zarak D. Determinants of cesarean delivery in the US: A Lifecourse approach.
+Matern Child Health J. 2015 Jan;19(1)84-93.
+Epub 2014 Apr 26.
+PMID: 24770955

 Witt WP, Cheng ER, Wisk LE, Litzelman K, Chatterjee D, Mandell K, Wakeel F. Maternal Stressful Life Events Prior to Conception and the Impact on Infant Birth Weight in the United States.
 Am J Public Health.
 2013 Dec 19.
 [Epub ahead of print] PubMed PMID: 24354829.